Turkish journalist gets 27 years in absentia for espionage

 An Istanbul court had declared Dundar a fugitive and seized all his assets in Turkey.

-Reporting by Ece Toksabay; Additional reporting by Riham Alkousaa; Editing by Jonathan Spicer and Kirsten Donovan
+Reporting by Ece Toksabay; Additional reporting by Riham Alkousaa and Michael Nienaber in Berlin; Editing by Jonathan Spicer, Kirsten Donovan and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.